Idiopathic Intracranial Hypertension (Pseudotumor Cerebri)

 Weight Loss

-- Most effective long-term treatment
+- A major long-term treatment

 - 5-10% weight loss can significantly improve symptoms